olarashad/Fawry_Assessment/Q1Custom_Command/script_report.md

 * Missing search string or filename: The script needs to catch cases where either the search string or filename is missing and provide clear error messages this was important to make the script user-friendly

+### *BONUS*
+* The --help option is included, so users can quickly see how to use the script if they’re unsure

+* Option Parsing: I used basic shell scripting logic to handle options, but I could improve this by using getopts for a more professional way to handle multiple flags and options.
+This would make the script more flexible and easier to expand in the future